bipinKrishnan/ml-recipe-book/translation.md

 We will be using the [news commentary dataset](https://huggingface.co/datasets/news_commentary) for our task, and specifically we will be using the english to french translation subset.

-We will retrieve the dataset by specifying the languages we require for our task(that is, english and french).
+We will retrieve the dataset by specifying the languages we require for our task(english and french).

 ```python
 from datasets import load_dataset